-- Each person individually can host & play games with other people on the server
+- Each person individually can join & play games with other people on the server

-- Sometimes forwarding a different port to each computer will allow players on the same network to join each other’s games — that’s a different problem.
-With this problem players can’t join each other’s game even if ports are forwarded perfectly.
+- Sometimes forwarding a different port to each computer will allow players on the same network to join & play in each other’s games — you can doing try this, but it’s doesn’t work a lot of the time.

 - It has been speculated that this problem is specific to certain makes/models of routers, or possibly related to using Windows 10.